 The regulation also makes it obligatory for all taxpayers to provide information about any foreign-held accounts and securities, or that they are the beneficiaries of, or are authorised to draw on.
-This measure covers all kinds of shares, assets, bank accounts, securities and life insurance policies.
-It also affects real estate property.
-This is a new addition to the draft bill which the Government studied in April.
+This measure covers all kinds of shares, assets, bank accounts, securities and life insurance policies, and real estate property.

 Failure to comply with the new obligation to provide this information incurs its own penalty regime, with fines of €5,000 for every piece of data or set of data omitted, at a minimum of €10,000.
 Also, undeclared income will be charged to the last open tax period.
-The scope of application is wider than in the text studied in April.
-As well as ownership, it also affects the holding and acquisition of assets or rights not included in the declaration.